torchnyu/blog/_posts/2020-02-26-learning-languages.md

 Large companies often use several different languages anyways.
 Just apply and find out.

-If you're *still* unsatisfied with this answer, and just need a damn answer, learn JavaScript.
+If you're *still* unsatisfied with this response, and just need a damn answer, learn JavaScript.
 People complain endlessly about it but you can't find a language with more usecases and more jobs.
 You can write mobile applications, front end, back end, even machine learning in